Sample size and power calculations for causal inference of observational studies: Examples

-We consider the simulated data in Section \ref{sec:simulation} and three real world datasets: (i) RHC; (ii) the Best Apnea Interventions for Research (BestAIR) trial, a individually randomized trial with 169 units, with 9 continuous or binary covariates; more details can be found in \cite{zeng2021propensity}; (iii) HSR: an observational study on the racial disparities of breast cancer screening, with 56,480 units and 17 binary covariates; more details can be found in \cite{li2013propensity}.
+We consider the simulated data in Section 5 and three real world datasets: (i) RHC; (ii) the Best Apnea Interventions for Research (BestAIR) trial, a individually randomized trial with 169 units, with 9 continuous or binary covariates; more details can be found in \cite{zeng2021propensity}; (iii) HSR: an observational study on the racial disparities of breast cancer screening, with 56,480 units and 17 binary covariates; more details can be found in \cite{li2013propensity}.
 For each dataset, we fit a simple logistic model to estimate the propensity score $e(X) = \expit(\beta_0 + X'\beta)$, and we provide the density plot and Q-Q plot in Figure \ref{fig:normality}.
+Normality holds approximately in all the cases.